Updated on: 11/25/2019

-A 16-year-old girl was killed in a wreck on Interstate 5 in Olympia on Saturday after the disabled vehicle she was in was struck by another vehicle, according to the Washington State Patrol.
+A 16-year-old girl was killed in a motor vehicle accident on Interstate 5 in Olympia on Saturday after the disabled vehicle she was in was struck by another vehicle, according to the Washington State Patrol.

 The incident occurred around 1:45 p.m. on the right shoulder of northbound I-5 near milepost 107.